Morecambe railway station: Facilities

-Services are operated by a variety of diesel multiple units, including Class 150, Class 156 and Class 158 sets.

-Terminating passenger services usually run into Platform 1.
-However, trains to/from Heysham must use the Platform 2 line in order to reverse and gain access to the single track Heysham branch.
-The lines to Platforms 1 and 2 connect 1.6 mi away at a junction east of Bare Lane station.
-Heysham services (currently one return trip to Lancaster Mondays-Saturdays, and one return trip to Leeds on Sundays) access the Heysham section by means of a ground frame at the junction which is released by Preston signalling centre (which has supervised the branch since the closure of Bare Lane signal box in December 2012) and operated by the train crew.
+Terminating passenger services usually run into platform 1; however, trains to/from Heysham must use the platform 2 line in order to reverse and gain access to the single track Heysham branch.
+The lines to platforms 1 and 2 connect 1.6 mi away at a junction east of Bare Lane station.
+Services access the Heysham section by means of a ground frame at the junction, which is released by Preston signalling centre (which has supervised the branch since the closure of Bare Lane signal box in December 2012) and operated by the train crew.

 The ticket office is staffed from the early morning until mid-afternoon, six days per week (closed Sundays).
-Passengers can purchase tickets (or a permit to travel) from a ticket vending machine at the station at other times.
+Passengers can purchase tickets or a permit to travel from a ticket vending machine at the station at other times.
 A waiting shelter is provided, along with a P.A system and digital information screens.
 There is step-free access to the platform from the station entrance and ticket office.